menu

 Demographics

-The percentage of adults in Hanson who are college-educated is close to the national average for all communities of 21.84%: 19.14% of the adults in Hanson have a bachelor's degree or advanced degree.
+The education level of Hanson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.14% of adults 25 and older in Hanson have a college degree.

 The per capita income in Hanson in 2022 was $36,382, which is wealthy relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $145,528 for a family of four.
 However, Hanson contains both very wealthy and poor people as well.